Ekamra-Bhubaneswar Assembly constituency

 Ekamra-Bhubaneswar is a Vidhan Sabha constituency of Khordha district, Odisha, India.

-This constituency includes 5 Gram panchayats (Basuaghai, Itipur, Tikarapada, Dhauli and Sisupal) of Bhubaneswar block and Ward No.12, 14, 15 and 30 to 34 and Ward No. 38 to 47 of Bhubaneswar.
+This constituency includes 5 Gram panchayats (Basuaghai, Itipur, Tikarapada, Dhauli and Sisupal) of Bhubaneswar block and Ward No.12, 14, 15 and 30 to 34 and Ward No. 38 to 47 of BMC.

+The constituency was formed in 2008 Delimitation and went for polls in 2009 election.

 Elected members

-Only One election was held in 2009.
+Since its formation in 2009, 4 elections were held till date.

-Elected member from the Ekamra-Bhubaneswar constituency is:
+List of members elected from Ekamra-Bhubaneswar constituency is: